peterhinch/micropython-async/v3/docs/THREADING.md

     global bar
     bar = 42
 ```
-Once again the hazard is avoided by, in global scope, populating `bar` prior
+The hazard is avoided by instantiating `bar` in global scope (populated with a
-with a placeholder before allowing other contexts to run.
+placeholder) before allowing other contexts to run.

-If globals must be created and destroyed dynamically, a lock must be used.
+If globals must be created or destroyed dynamically, a lock must be used.

 ## 1.6 Debugging